 Do your kids knit or sew?

 Sadia (rhymes with Nadia) has been coordinating How Do You Do It? since late 2012.
 She is the divorced mother of 7-year-old monozygotic twins, M and J. She lives with them and their 3 cats in the Austin, TX suburbs and works full time as a business analyst.
-She retired her personal blog, Double the Fun, when the girls entered elementary school, which is where this post was originally published.
+She retired her personal blog, Double the Fun, when the girls entered elementary school.
 She also blogs at Adoption.com and Multicultural Mothering.

 Did you know that March 2 is the Birthday of Dr. Seuss?
 Marking what would have been his 110th birthday, today schools, libraries and other organizations participate in Read Across America, an initiative to get more kids reading and to honor Dr. Seuss.
 His books were my favorites when I was a kid, and we have a large selection of them in regular rotation here.
 Plus, any parent of twins has to have an appreciation for Thing 1 and Thing 2, which I firmly believe had to be modeled on twin toddlers!